online-ml/river/docs/releases/unreleased.md

 - A `revert` method has been added to `stats.Multinomial`.
 - Added `dist.TimeRolling` to measure probability distributions over windows of time.

+## imblearn

+- Added `imblearn.ChebyshevUnderSampler` and `imblearn.ChebyshevOverSampler` for imbalanced regression.

 ## rules

 - Now AMRules' rules representation show a default consequent: the target mean.